-Other operating income and expenses accounted for a \notin 390.7 million net expense in 2023, mainly related to amortizing the Bylvay, Cabometyx, Onivyde and Tazverik ntangible assets, costs from Ipsen's transformation programs, which include Epizyme and Albireo's consolidation costs, and remeasuring the Onivyde earnout to be paid out totaling \notin 40 million.
+In 2023, other operating income and expenses came to €390.7 million in net expenses.
+The expenses were mainly related to amortizing the Bylvay, Cabometyx, Onivyde and Tazverik intangible assets, recognizing costs from Ipsen's transformation programs, which included Epizyme and Albireo's consolidation costs, and remeasuring the Onivyde earnout to be paid out totaling €40 million.